• Skip to primary navigation

 How long does sticky rice last?

-It’s about 4-5 days if you store the rice in the refrigerator.
-Don’t mix the sauce and mango, try to store them separately and they will last longer.
+It lasts for 4-5 days if you store the rice in the refrigerator.
+Don’t mix the sauce and mango; try to store them separately, and they will last longer.

 Can I reheat mango sticky rice?

-Only reheat the glutinous rice.
-Cover the cold glutinous rice with a wet paper towel and microwave for around 30 seconds to a minute.
-The coconut sauce and mango can be served as cold.
-Normally, this dessert can serve as warm or chill.
+Just reheat the glutinous rice.
+Cover the cold glutinous rice with a wet paper towel and microwave for 30 seconds to a minute.
+The sweet coconut sauce and mango can be served cold.
+This dessert can usually be served warm or chilled.

 What brand of glutinous rice is good?

-Any made in Thailand glutinous rice or sweet rice will work.
-I like to use three ladies brands.
+Any made-in-Thailand glutinous rice or sweet rice will work.
+I like to use the Three Ladies' brands.

 Instructions for how to make instant pot mango sticky rice: